Halloween Crafts Under $5

 Halloween Paper Pumpkins

 Carving Halloween pumpkins is a great traditional activity, but for a craft that will last all season, try our colorful paper pumpkins instead.
-Cut 1-inch strips of construction paper, form the strips into a circle as shown, and attach using a brad at both the top and the bottom.
+Cut 1-inch strips of construction paper, form the strips into a circle, and attach using a brad at both the top and the bottom.
 Embellish as desired, and you're done!
-This project is perfect for kiddos who aren’t ready for carving—or to tide over their Halloween excitement before October!
+This project is perfect for kiddos who aren’t ready for carving—or to tide over their Halloween excitement before October.